Common Limiting Beliefs Stopping You Finding Love

 We all know of someone who married later in life and for many women it’s perfectly possible to have children at a later age these days thanks to technological advancements.
 And if not, that absolutely doesn’t mean that you still can’t have a wonderfully loving partner!

 We know that people of ALL ages (literally) meet new partners and form lasting and excellent relationships.
+We can see that with our parents’ friends, our own friends and many other people who we know.

 10. “I can’t be with someone who doesn’t fit my criteria”